nofrills-io/empress/empress_core/module_doc.md

 ## Usage

-First, you need to define three (sealed) classes: `Event`, `Patch` and `Request` (though you can call them whatever you want).
+First, you need to define three (usually `sealed`) classes: `Event`, `Model` and `Request` (though you can call them whatever you want).

-Have a look at [io.nofrills.empress.Empress] interface, "_Parameters_" section for short description about what each class is supposed to do.
+- Event — signals an event for which we need to take some action
+- Model — represents application state.
+Usually modelled as a sealed class, where each subclass is relatively small, and is related to a single aspect of the app.
+- Request — denotes an intent for asynchronously obtaining some kind of a resource

 Then, define and implement an `Empress` interface: